Connections on trivial vector bundles over projective schemes: Connections

-where $\Pi(X,\,x_0)$ is a group scheme over $K$; see \cite[Theorem 2.11]{deligne-milne82}.
+where $\Pi(X,\,x_0)$ is a group scheme over $K$.
 This group scheme is sometimes called the ``differential fundamental group scheme of $X$ at $x_0$''.
-It is in rare cases that $\Pi(X,\,x_0)$ will be an algebraic group, and hence it is important to turn it into a splice of smaller pieces.
-This motivates the following definition, which at the end gives a name to the main object of study of the present work.
+It is in rare cases that $\Pi(X,\,x_0)$ will be an algebraic group (if, for example, $K=\mathbf C$, $X$ is proper and $\pi_1(X^{\mathrm an})$ is finite), and hence it is important to turn it into a splice of smaller pieces.
+This motivates the following definition.

 \begin{dfn}[The differential Galois group] Let $(\mathscr E,\,\na)\,\in\,\mic$ be given, and let $\rho_{\mathscr E}\,:\,\Pi(X,\,x_0)\, \longrightarrow\,\bb{GL}(\mathscr E|_{x_0})$ be the representation associated to $\ce$ via the equivalence in \eqref{01.07.2020--2}.
 The image of $\rho_{\mathscr E}$ in $\bb{GL}(\mathscr E|_{x_0})$ is the differential Galois group of $(\mathscr E,\,\na)$ at the point $x_0$. \end{dfn}